 - The heating and cooling loads of the components

 - The physical dimensions and layout of the components

 Working together with our team of experts at AIC will help you understand enclosure material selection.
 We can help you decide which material makes the most sense for your application.

-How Should I Size an Air Conditioner or Heater?
+How Should I Size an Air Conditioner or Heater for a NEMA Enclosure?

-Can You Supply Prefabricated Enclosures for M22 and M30 Pilot Devices?
+Can You Supply Prefabricated NEMA Enclosures for M22 and M30 Pilot Devices?